Are you wanting to cut costs without sacrificing quality?

 1) Time Remaining – Vendors see how much time is remaining.
 If a bid is placed by any vendor with less than 3 minutes left, the clock resets to 3 minutes.

 2) Current Bid/Rank – Vendors can see only their current bid and rank.
 They can't see how many other Vendors are bidding or their price.

 3) Place Bid – Vendors can enter a new lowering bid amount.

-eBridge delivers bid tabulations following each event
+eBridge delivers immediate bid tabulations following each event